jspaleta/sensu-namespace-copy/README.md

 When writing or updating a plugin's README from this template, review the Sensu Community [plugin README style guide][3] for content suggestions and guidance.
-Remove everything prior to `# namespace_copy` from the generated README file, and add additional context about the plugin per the style guide.
+Remove everything prior to `# namespace-copy` from the generated README file, and add additional context about the plugin per the style guide.

 ## Releases with Github Actions